Debbie Allen: 1982–1987: Fame

-Allen was first introduced as Lydia Grant in the film Fame (1980).
-Although her role in the film was relatively small, Lydia became a central figure in the television adaptation, which ran from 1982 to 1987.
+In the film Fame (1980), Allen played the role of Lydia Grant.
+Though the film role was relatively small, Lydia became a central figure in the television adaptation, which ran from 1982 to 1987.
 During the opening montage of each episode, Grant told her students: "You've got big dreams?
 You want fame?
 Well, fame costs.
 And right here is where you start paying ... in sweat."
 Allen was nominated for the Emmy Award for Best Actress four times during the show's run.
 She is the only actress to have appeared in all three screen incarnations of Fame, playing Lydia Grant in both the 1980 film and 1982 television series and playing the school principal in the 2009 remake.
-Allen was also lead choreographer for the film and television series, winning two Primetime Emmy Award for Outstanding Choreography and one Golden Globe Award for Best Actress – Television Series Musical or Comedy.
+Allen was also lead choreographer for the film and television series, winning two Primetime Emmy Award for Outstanding Choreography and one Golden Globe Award for Best Actress in a Television Series – Musical or Comedy.
 She became the first Black woman to win a Golden Globe for Best Actress in a Television Series—Musical or Comedy.

-In 1986, Allen received a second Tony Award nomination, at that time for Best Actress in a Musical, for her performance in the title role of Bob Fosse's Sweet Charity.
+In 1986, Allen received a second Tony Award nomination, at that time for Best Leading Actress in a Musical, for her performance in the title role of Bob Fosse's Sweet Charity.
 Also that year, she had a supporting role in the comedy-drama film Jo Jo Dancer, Your Life Is Calling directed, produced by and starring Richard Pryor.

 1988–present

-After Fame, Allen began focus on working as a choreographer and off-camera.
-She choreographed the 1988 Broadways adaptation of Stephen King’s “Carrie.”
-“Carrie” was a collaboration with her fellow “Fame” alumni Michael Gore, Dean Pitchford, and Gene Anthony Ray.
-The show opened to mixed reviews and closed after only 12 previews and 5 performances.
-But Allen’s choreography was as energetic and vibrant as it could possibly be.
+After Fame, Allen focused on working off-camera and as a choreographer.
+She choreographed the 1988 Broadway adaptation of Stephen King's “Carrie.”
+Carrie was a collaboration with her fellow “Fame” alumni Michael Gore, Dean Pitchford, and Gene Anthony Ray.
+The show opened to mixed reviews and closed after only 16 previews and 5 performances.

+A Different World

 In an article from the Museum of Broadcast Communications, The Hollywood Reporter commented on Allen's impact as the producer-director of the television series, A Different World.
-The show dealt with the life of students at the fictional historically black college, Hillman, and ran for six seasons on NBC.
+The show dealt with the lives of students at the fictional historically black college, Hillman.
+The show ran for six seasons on NBC.
 The Hollywood Reporter is quoted as stating that when Debbie Allen became the producer (and usually director) of A Different World after the first season, she transformed it "from a bland Cosby spin-off into a lively, socially responsible, ensemble situation comedy."
-She directed total 83 episodes.
+She directed a total of 83 episodes.